Lachie Fogarty

-Lachlan Fogarty (born 1 April 1999) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
+Lachlan Fogarty (born 1 April 1999) is a former professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
 He was drafted by Geelong with their first selection and twenty-second overall in the 2017 national draft.
 He made his debut in the three point win against at the Melbourne Cricket Ground in the opening round of the 2018 season.

 Fogarty was traded to at the conclusion of the 2020 AFL season.

+Fogarty was delisted at the end of the 2026 AFL season on 9 September.
+He received Carlton's VFL best and fairest award for 2026 on the same day.

+Statistics

+Updated to the end of the 2026 season.